SenseTecnic/SenseTecnic.github.io/fred/userdocs.md

 ### Status
 In this dialog, you can see the time the instance was last started, and received data, as well as view the last on your Node-RED output.
 There is a large button there allowing you to start and stop your instance.
 To refresh the contents of your Node-RED output, click on the refresh button.

-## API Key and HTTP Input Nodes
+## HTTP Input Nodes
 FRED proxies all communication from the Internet to your instance of Node-RED.
+To dispatch to your instance, FRED uses your user name in a header for private API input nodes, or the URL for public HTTP input nodes.

+## Public HTTP Input Nodes
+To create an HTTP input node accessible by anyone, prefix your URL with `/public/` in your flows.
+To access the flow you add `/public/{username}` to the FRED host.
+For example, an HTTP Input node called `/public/data` set up by roberto will be accessible as `https://fred.sensetecnic.com/public/roberto/data`.

+### Private API HTTP Input Nodes
-For an HTTP client to access the HTTP input nodes in your flows, you must provide your username and API key with your HTTP requests.
-Like a password, the API key is used by FRED to authenticate your request.
+For an HTTP client to access protected HTTP input nodes in your flows, you must provide your username and API key with your HTTP requests.
+Like a password, the API key is used by FRED to authenticate the request.
 An API is generated for you when you register, and can be regenerated using the Profile dialog.

 Note that if you regenerate your API key, existing HTTP clients will no longer have access to your flows.

-To make a request, your username and API key must be added to the following HTTP headers:
+To make a request to a protected HTTP input node, your username and API key must be added to the request HTTP headers as follows:

     X-Auth-User: {username}
     X-Auth-Key: {apikey}

-You make HTTP requests to: `https://fred.sensetecnic.com/api`

-For example, we created a flow that takes in an HTTP input, sends the payload to the debug console, and sends a response back as illustrated below:
+For example, to make a request to a node with the URL `/thing`, you make HTTP requests to: `https://fred.sensetecnic.com/api/thing`.
+Note that there is no username in the URL, and your HTTP input node is prefixed with `/api`.
+To illustrate we created a flow that takes in an HTTP input, sends the payload to the debug console, and sends a response back:

 ![example input](../../images/sample_http_in1.png "Logo Title Text 1")